Microsoft/azure-docs.cs-cz/articles/dns/dns-operations-recordsets.md

 ---
-title: Správa záznamů DNS v DNS Azure pomocí Azure Powershellu | Dokumentace Microsoftu
+title: Manage DNS records in Azure DNS using Azure PowerShell | Microsoft Docs
-description: Správa DNS sad záznamů a záznamů v Azure DNS, při hostování vaší domény ve službě Azure DNS.
-Všechny příkazy prostředí PowerShell pro operace v sadách záznamů a záznamy.
+description: Managing DNS record sets and records on Azure DNS when hosting your domain on Azure DNS.
+All PowerShell commands for operations on record sets and records.
 services: dns
 documentationcenter: na
-author: vhorne
+author: asudbring
 manager: timlt
 ms.assetid: 7136a373-0682-471c-9c28-9e00d2add9c2
 ms.service: dns